volumetricformat/GitHub_Training/README.md

 # [GitHub Training Manual](https://volumetricformat.github.io/GitHub_Training/#/01_creating_an_account)

+GitHub repositories will form the basis for all VFA Specification Development

 ```
 ├── Getting Started with GitHub / creating an account
 ├── GitFlow Steps to submit proposed changes